End-to-end SDK generation and publishing with Jenkins Pipelines

 To manage your CI/CD process with Jenkins, you must configure the following secrets to enable interactions with GitHub and access liblab features:

-3.1 Create a liblab token
+Create a liblab token

-Terminalliblab token create LIBLAB_TOKEN
+liblab token create GITHUB_PR_TOKEN

-You can replace
+You can replace GITHUB_PR_TOKEN

-with any name of your choice.
-If you're generating SDKs for multiple APIs, you can either use the same token for all of them or create separate tokens for each API.TerminalToken successfully generated, it will be valid for 90 days
+with any name you prefer.
+If you're generating SDKs for multiple APIs, you can either share the token between them or create separate tokens for each API.

 -TOKEN-----------------------------------------

-3.2 Create a GitHub token
+Create a GitHub token

-Name the token GITHUB_TOKEN and set its expiration.
+- Name the token GITHUB_TOKEN and set its expiration.

-Under ** Repository Access **, select ** Only select repositories **.
+- Under Repository Access, select **Only select repositories **.
 Choose the repos created in Step 1 and Step 2.

-Set the following repo permissions:
+- Set the following repo permissions:

 - Commit Statuses: Read/Write.